Dancing is to an enjoyable collection of music on CDs.

 It's nice to wear something appropriate and bring some table decoration fitting the theme.

-Monthly there is a "Sunday Tea Dance" from 2 pm to 5 pm and very popular.
+Also monthly we have a "Sunday Tea Dance" from 2 pm to 5 pm which is very popular.

 Everyone is seated in a spacious hall for our dancing.

 Regular socials include communal suppers, which requires the bringing

 Our socials are usually held at St Benedicts Hall.

 Admission is $7 for non-members and includes tea,

 coffee and biscuits.

 an Annual BBQ somewhere, noon to 4pm, Interclub visits, etc, etc, etc.

 Pre Christmas we have a very popular Christmas Dinner Dance event, 6pm to midnight.